Here is the ultimate one-page list of careers in medicine and health care.

 26. Diversional Therapist

 Diversional therapists design and facilitate recreation and leisure programs to promote the emotional, social, spiritual, psychological, and physical wellbeing of individuals.
-There are many different workplaces in which diversional therapists can be found.
-Examples include community centres, rehabilitation and hospital units, aged care residential facilities, day and respite service organisations, and mental health services organisations.
-Educational programs that can help you begin a career as a diversional therapist include the Bachelor of Health Sciences (Therapeutic Recreation) program at the University of Western Sydney, and the Associate Degree of Health Science (Leisure and Health) and the Bachelor of Health Science (Leisure and Health) at Charles Stuart University.
+Workplace examples are community centres, rehabilitation and hospital units, aged care residential facilities, day and respite service organisations, and mental health services organisations.
+Educational programs to help begin a career as a diversional therapist include the Bachelor of Health Sciences (Therapeutic Recreation) program at the University of Western Sydney, and the Associate Degree of Health Science (Leisure and Health) and the Bachelor of Health Science (Leisure and Health) at Charles Stuart University.

 Job examples: diversional therapist, leisure and lifestyle therapist, lifestyle coordinator, lifestyle therapist.